foghorn-tech/file_search_doc/tech_solution/notion/import_content_into_notion.md

-# How to import content into Notion
+# How to Import Content into Notion

 ## Use Python Client

-- Set up Notion API connection
+1. **Set Up Notion API Connection**
+   - Configure the connection to the Notion API.

+2. **Prompt for Target ID and ID Type**
-- Prompt user to input target ID and ID type (database or page)
+   - Ask the user to input the target ID and specify whether it's a database or a page.

-- If database ID:
+3. **Handle Based on ID Type**
+   - **If Database ID:**
-  - Retrieve and display database properties
+     - Retrieve and display the database properties.
-  - Prompt user to input values for each property
+     - Prompt the user to input values for each property.
-  - Ask user where to place content (properties or child blocks)
+     - Ask the user whether to place content in properties or child blocks.
-  - Get page content from user input
+     - Collect the page content from user input.
-- If page ID:
+   - **If Page ID:**
-  - Directly prompt user to input subpage content
+     - Directly prompt the user to input subpage content.

+4. **Format Data**
-- Prompt user to input values for each property
+   - Prompt the user to input values for each property.
-- Format data into Notion API required structure based on ID type and user input
+   - Format the data according to the Notion API requirements, based on the ID type and user input.

+5. **Interact with Notion API**
-- if user provider database ID, use the database ID to interact with the database
+   - If a database ID is provided, use it to interact with the database.
-- Use formatted data to create new page or subpage via Notion API
+   - Use the formatted data to create a new page or subpage via the Notion API.